Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 The team loved the ease of using it, hot reloading, and fast iteration that React Native made possible.

 React Native is the best out there.
 Expect it to appear in other Bloomberg mobile apps in the future.

 Gabriel Lew, Senior Software Engineer @ Bloomberg

-Myntra mobile app is simply amazing.
-It stands out with the beautiful design and delightful User Experience.
-Intuitiveness, flawless shopping process and deep offer personalization – that’s Myntra’s app.
+Myntra’s mobile app is simply amazing.
+It stands out from the crowd thanks to the beautiful design and delightful user experience.
+Intuitiveness, flawless shopping process and deep offer personalization – that’s Myntra’s app in a nutshell.
 In our opinion, this mobile product should be a role model for every e-commerce app on the market.

 Soundcloud is a Berlin-based startup created to allow musicians to share music with each other.
-After over 10 years of market presence, currently, it’s a massive music hosting platform with 8 million users and 170 million tracks submitted.
-It attracts emerging musicians and rather non-commercial artists.
+After over 10 years of market presence, it’s now a massive music hosting platform with around 80 million users and 200 million tracks submitted.
+It attracts especially emerging musicians and rather non-commercial artists.
 If you look for this amazing DJ set you heard last Saturday at Berghain, you’ll probably find it on Soundcloud.

-Their Soundcloud Pulse app is dedicated to creators.
+The Soundcloud Pulse app is dedicated to the artists themselves.
 It allows them to manage their accounts and keep their communities engaged.

 The main challenge during the app development process was having a very little team of just three people.
-React Native goes well with limited resources – sharing the codebase allowed Soundcloud dev team to manage their time efficiently and benefit from fast coding process.
+Thankfully, React Native goes well with limited resources – sharing the codebase allowed Soundcloud’s dev team to manage their time efficiently and benefit from the fast coding process.

-Another reason for choosing React Native for this project was better developer experience.
-Short feedback loop due to automatic live code reloading made the process pleasant for the devs increasing their overall confidence and happiness with their work.
+Another reason for choosing React Native for this project was the user-friendliness of the framework Short feedback loop due to automatic live code reloading made the process pleasant for the devs, increasing their overall confidence and happiness with their work.

 Jan Monschke, frontend engineer @ Soundcloud